suchjs/vp-suchjs/docs/en/README.md

 The built-in `data attribute`s in `suchjs` include the following:

 - Type -- First, you need to give the type of the data.
 It can be a built-in type of the library, and also can be a type you defined it yourself.
-The library built-in types contains: a string `:string`, a number `:number`, a date `:date`, a regular expression `:regexp`, a reference `:ref`, a self-increment id `:id`.
-In the nodejs environment, also supports a dictionary `:dict`, a cascading menu `:cascader`, etc. In addition, it also includes built-in extension types such as `:boolean`, `:url`, `:email`, etc.
+The library built-in types contains: a string `:string`, a number `:number`, a date `:date`, a regular expression `:regexp`, a reference `:ref`, a self-increment number `:increment`, and also supports a dictionary `:dict`, a cascading menu `:cascader`, but they have a slight difference in use.
+In addition, it also includes built-in extension types such as `:boolean`, `:url`, `:email`, etc.

 - Length -- The length `data attribute` use a format of `{min[,max]}`, which is usually used for the string and array data.
 For example, if the length of the string is 3, it can be represented by `{3}`, and the length is 10 up to 20, it can be represented by `{10,20}`